Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Houston has three wins against the spread in seven games this year.

-- The Texans have yet to cover the spread this season when underdogs by 14.5 points or more.
+- The Texans have been underdogs by 14.5 points or more two times this season and have not covered the spread once.

-- Houston has hit the over in 42.9% of its opportunities this season (three times over seven games with a set point total).
+- Houston's games this season have hit the over on three of seven set point totals (42.9%).

-- When Houston scores more than 20.9 points, it is 3-0 against the spread and 1-2 overall.
+- Houston is 3-0 against the spread and 1-2 overall when the team records more than 20.9 points.

-- The Texans have 12 giveaways this season, while the Rams have 12 takeaways.
+- The Texans have 12 turnovers this season, equal to the number of takeaways for the Rams.

 Home and road insights